TaoLinBoys/Tetorius/README.md

 Follow the prompts asking for either single/coop mode.

-Type "make run" in terminal to play singleplayer if connection doesn't work.
+Type "make run" in terminal to play singleplayer if network connection doesn't work.

 ##List of files:
 board.c